ChessSolve

 Stop playing bullet (1 minute) and blitz (3 minutes) as your main format.
 You're training yourself to move on instinct, which reinforces bad habits.

 Switch to rapid games (10 minutes or more).
-You'll have time to use the blunder check and actually think through your moves.
+You'll have time to use the blunder check and actually think through your moves (here's why time control matters so much for improvement).

 3. Use Engine Feedback to Build Threat Awareness